ultimatemovers/wafwaf/en/jobs.md

     * motivation of your colleagues
     * complete management of one of our branches

-    ** What we can offer you **
+    \** What we can offer you **

-    When working at HPP, we can offer you salary conditions of up to CZK 28,500 and other motivational evaluations, including bonuses.
+    When working at HPP, we can offer you salary conditions of up to CZK 33 000 and other motivational evaluations, including bonuses.
 The prerequisite is hard work and enthusiasm for our brand.
 We are interested in long-term cooperation and also in the fact that your salary will grow, as well as our expanding company, there is also the possibility of further career growth.

-    ** Furthermore, after incorporation we offer: ** business clothes
+    \** Furthermore, after incorporation we offer: ** business clothes
     MultiSport Card options
-    possibility of boarding from our offer in the value of 3150 CZK / (month)

-    You can send your CVs to email: [jonas@waf-waf.cz] (mailto: jonas@waf-waf.cz)
+    You can send your CVs to email: \[jonas@waf-waf.cz\] (mailto: jonas@waf-waf.cz)
-- job_title: WAF-WAF service up to 120 CZK / hour (Brigade)
+- job_title: WAF-WAF service up to 130 CZK / hour (part-time)
   job_location: Prague
   job_description: |-
-    ** What awaits you at Waf-Waf: **
+    \** What awaits you at Waf-Waf: **

     Our concept focuses on the production and preparation of waffles, pancakes and pancakes or milkshake in a very original concept.
 Our main motto is #radostprovsechny and we will expect that from you as well.
 Whether you are preparing our products or working at the cash register and communicating with customers.

-    ** Who are we looking for in Waf-Waf? **
+    \** Who are we looking for in Waf-Waf? **

     Young ambitious colleagues for brigade and help.
 We will expect a hard-working and kind person who will benefit our entire team.

-    ** It will be an advantage if you have experience in gastronomy. ** What we can offer you:
+    \** It will be an advantage if you have experience in gastronomy. ** What we can offer you:

-    We can offer you a starting salary of 90-120 CZK / hour for a part-time job.
+    We can offer you a starting salary of 100-130 CZK / hour for a part-time job.
 We are interested in long-term cooperation and also in the fact that your salary will grow, as well as our expanding company, and therefore your salary, even as a part-time worker, may shift.

-    ** We also offer in addition to the above salary: **
+    \** We also offer in addition to the above salary: **

     * work outfit
     * bonuses for daily performance
     * bonuses for employees of the month
     * Regular TeamBuilding activities

-    You can send your CVs to email: [jonas@waf-waf.cz] (mailto: jonas@waf-waf.cz)
+    You can send your CVs to email: \[jonas@waf-waf.cz\] (mailto: jonas@waf-waf.cz)
 - job_title: Service at Waf-Waf Brno with the possibility of career development (HPP)
   job_location: Brno
   job_description: "** Who we are looking for in Waf-Waf Brno: **\nNew young ambitious